UoB-COMSM0166/2026-group-27/README.md

 * Game Mechanics:

-  Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as      adding item descriptions to improve understanding and engagement.

-  Participants also suggested adding a hint system to help locate the exit when time is running low, as well as a warning when you are about to   run out of time (e.g. 10–20 seconds remaining).
+  Participants suggested improvements to the game mechanics, some of which matched features we already planned to implement, such as              adding item descriptions to improve understanding.
+They also suggested adding a warning when time is running low (e.g. 10–20 seconds            remaining).
 This indicated that players needed clearer feedback when they are under pressure.

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS) - editing this section - thanusha

-The SUS was used to evaluate the usability of the game across different levels.
+The SUS was used to evaluate the usability across different levels.
 If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005).
 Therefore, we compared both levels to evaluate whether usability is consistent as difficulty increases.

-Ten participants completed level 1 and then filled out the SUS questionnaire, then completed level 2 and filled out the questionnaire again.
-Each SUS question was rated on a scale of 1-5 (1=strongly disagree and 5=strongly agree) (Raw data: [Appendix 1](https://github.com/UoB-COMSM0166/2026-group-27#13-appendices)).
+Ten participants completed level 1 and level 2, completing the SUS questionnaire after each level.
+Each question was rated on a scale of 1-5 (1=strongly disagree and 5=strongly agree) (Raw data: [Appendix 1](https://github.com/UoB-COMSM0166/2026-group-27#13-appendices)).

-SUS mean scores were calculated for each level, and a Wilcoxon signed-rank test was conducted to determine whether usability between levels was statistically significant.
+SUS mean scores were calculated, and a Wilcoxon signed-rank test was used to determine whether usability between levels was statistically significant.
 This test was chosen as the same participants took part in both levels, and SUS responses were collected using a rating scale (1-5), so a method that does not assume exact numerical data (a non-parametric test) was more suitable.

 <p align="center">
   <b>Figure ?: </b>